goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/2-adhoc/_index.md

   - Using `ansible-doc`

-      - Find a module that uses DNF to manage software packages.
+      - Find a module that uses yum to manage software packages.

       - Look up the help examples for the module to learn how to install a package in the latest version.